The Inspiration Behind Outbreak

 A nonlinear escape game is when you find several leads that at a later point bring you back to the line.
 For example, several clues will need to be solved and the several items you find will all come together to solve one, more complex clue.
 The opposite is linear.
 Linear game flow is when you unlock Box A whose contents help you unlock Box B which helps you unlock Box C and so on and so forth until you escape.
 Outbreak is a more complex, nonlinear escape room.

-Interestingly enough, the video for Outbreak was filmed on site at the Escape Room.
-The video was filmed downstairs in the basement of the building and outside in the courtyard.
+Interestingly enough, the video for Outbreak was filmed on site at the escape room.
+It was filmed downstairs in the basement of the building and outside in the courtyard.
 The picture above on the left is a clip from the basement, and on the right is a clip from the courtyard.

 Filming took 3 weeks to complete, and the finished project is a masterpiece!
 Click here to see the full video.